February 10, 2022 by Jatheon

 Video conferencing systems enable face-to-face interactions among people from different parts of the world and make it possible to run all kinds of virtual events including meetings, presentations, and conferences.
-But unlike other channels of communication like messaging platforms or Slack, video conferencing tools are much more engaging.

 Microsoft Teams